franleplant/reform/README.md

 This documentation is useful to

 - Contributors that need to understand the core ideas of `Reform`
-- Users that want to desmistify the inner workings of `Reform`.
+- Users that want to demystify the inner workings of `Reform`.
 It's not at all Black Magic.

 ## React Controlled Components

 `Reform` mounts and enhances React Controlled Components, which is basically another way of naming Two Way Data Binding (2WDB).

-I believe that the main reason not to call this pattern 2WDB is because it's much less magical, you always clearly know what are the ways the data flow from the **View** to the **Model** and viceversa.
+I believe that the main reason not to call this pattern 2WDB is because it's much less magical, you always clearly know what are the ways the data flow from the **View** to the **Model** and vice versa.

 <h3 align="center">